Are you beading on a budget? Here’s a list of bead-weaving supplies with recommendations for what you should splurge on and what to save money on.

 I have been telling other beaders about this book for years because it takes you through the basics of the most popular beading stitches and their variations, plus a few other techniques you may not have heard of.
 It’s a great resource that I still refer to up till this day.

 Beading on a budget can seem challenging but it’s doable.
 You just have to know what to spend money on and the best areas to save.

-Make sure to look out for Part 2 of this three-part series next week telling you how to save on beading supplies.
+Make sure to read Part 2 of this three-part series telling you how to save on beading supplies.